 Follow the steps for cleaning the engine listed above in "AFTER 3 TO 4 HOURS OF RUNNING."

-If the engine will be fired again within 60 days, you may leave the boiler with water at or above the bottom nut on the gauge glass.
+If the engine will be fired again within 60 days, you may leave the boiler with water at or above the red line on the gauge glass,

 Store engine and tender in a dry environment.
-Do not wrap in plastic; condensation can form with temperature changes and the moisture cannot evaporate.
+Do not wrap in plastic; condensation can form with temperature changes and the moisture can nol evaporate.

-10. Long Term Storage
+Long Term Storage